CrazyBhai8/Cyber-tools/methods/wordpress_hunting.md

 ```

 ### **Usage:**

+You can also use https://webhook.site/ as an alternative to https://postb.in.
 1. Replace `https://www.postb.in/YOUR_BIN_URL` with your Postb.in or Collaborator URL to capture requests.
 2. Replace `https://www.TARGET.URL` with the target URL you want to test.